-Zika virus is causing concern because it relatively new, it is spreading quickly and it may result in significant health effects.
+Zika virus is causing concern because it is relatively new, it is spreading quickly, and it may result in significant health effects.

 Symptoms and risks:

 The most common symptoms of Zika are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting for several days to a week after being bitten by an infected mosquito.
 People usually don’t get sick enough to go to the hospital, and they very rarely die of Zika.
 For this reason, many people might not realize they have been infected.
 Once a person has been infected, he or she is likely to be protected from future infections.

 There are two significant risks if someone becomes infected with Zika: